-UK based satellite TV and broadband player Sky is entering the fibre-to-the-home (FTTH) business in Ireland after striking a landmark deal with SIRO.
+UK based satellite TV and broadband player, Sky is entering the fiber-to-the-home (FTTH) business in Ireland after striking a landmark deal with SIRO.
 Sky is already into the broadband business in Ireland by providing services over Fiber to the Cabinet (FTTC) architecture, which is predominant in the UK and Ireland.
 Sky’s entry will accelerate SIRO’s FTTH deployment.

-SIRO officers told that the FTTH take up is proceeding as planned and in some of the early towns they have achieved a 20% take-up, which is considered to a substantially good percent for the initial years.
+SIRO officers told that the FTTH take up is proceeding as planned and in some of the early towns, they have achieved a 20% take-up, which is considered to a substantially good percent for the initial years.
 SIRO has so far passed 110,000 premises in the network build and we have 12,500 customers signed up.
 SIRO expect this to grow exponentially as Sky becomes active on the network.
-Sky’s new fibre to the home service is currently being trialled on the network.
+Sky’s new fiber to the home service is currently being trialed on the network.

 Sky as a provider and brand can help increase SIRO’s FTTH take up.
 SIRO is open to the business proposal from other providers like Sky.
 SIRO builds a network that can be utilized by service providers.
 SIRO had made their strategy of making their network open access so that anybody can access it to the broadband market players in Ireland.
 The Sky Ireland team explained that their plan is to offer FTTH services in early 2018.
 Sky already has a broadband subscriber base of 190,000 customers since entering the broadband market in 2013.